I've been training in martial arts since the 1980s and consistently since the '90s. I am a 2nd-degree black belt in Kenpo Karate.

 And, as the story goes, shinobi eventually made their way into folklore.
 By the time you start seeing ninjas in the West, the image is tainted by James Bond movies and other films, and even comic books, that further perpetuate legends of the ninja.

 At any rate, shinobi (what we now often call ninja) were a real group that underwent real training for their profession.
 So, what were they trained in and how was their training used?

 Today, the martial art of the ninja is referred to as ninjutsu.
-There is some debate as to whether the martial art known as ninjutsu is authentic and actual documentation and historical accounts of the training of shinobi is scarce.
-What is generally accepted is that they were well-trained in espionage, both striking and grappling martial arts, weapon arts, poisons, explosives, horse-back riding, the bow and arrow, and had extensive training for improving endurance and conditioning.
-They could use sword, spear and flexible weapons.
+There is some debate as to whether the martial art known as ninjutsu is authentic and actual documentation and historical accounts of the training of shinobi are scarce.
+What is generally accepted is that they were well-trained in espionage, both striking and grappling martial arts, weapon arts, poisons, explosives, horseback riding, the bow and arrow, and had extensive training for improving endurance and conditioning.
+They could use swords, spears, and flexible weapons.
 They did carry and use the shuriken, often called throwing stars or ninja stars, but it has been up for debate how these weapons were used; it's been suggested that they weren't used as projectiles but held in the hand and used for striking.

 Espionage training included the arts of: